-To achieve this Royal Canin do embrace ingredients such as meat meals, wheat, and other ingredients that are considered by some to be controversial.
+To achieve this Royal Canin does embrace ingredients such as meat meals, wheat, and other ingredients that are considered by some to be controversial.

-There is no implication here that the food is less than nutritious, just that the means they take to achieve this is different – which is after all what variety and choice is all about.
+There is no implication here that the food is less than nutritious, just that the means they take to achieve this is different – which is what variety and choice are all about.